prabhakaran-jm/mergemind/README.md

 # MergeMind: AI-Powered Software Development Intelligence Platform

 MergeMind is a comprehensive analytics and insights platform that transforms GitLab merge request data into actionable intelligence.
-Built for the **Fivetran Challenge**, it demonstrates a complete end-to-end solution combining custom data ingestion, cloud-native architecture, and advanced AI capabilities.
+Built for the **Fivetran Challenge** by a solo developer, it demonstrates a complete end-to-end solution combining custom data ingestion, cloud-native architecture, and advanced AI capabilities.

 ## 🏆 Hackathon Submission Highlights